A Simple Solution for the Best Results from Your NCIDQ Prep

 This doesn’t mean you have to spend more time studying.
 Just break up your study sessions.

 It may seem counterintuitive because everyone wants to learn fast.
-You’ll retain information longer and recall it more easily if you actually slow down your learning.
+However, you’ll retain information longer and recall it more quickly if you slow down your learning.

 In his article How to Learn, Garth Sundem summed up the recent research this way: